ezra-obiwale/barn/README.md

 ```

 ### Running the Playbook

 You can run the playbook on all hosts with the following command:

 ```shell
 ansible-playbook -i inventory site.yml
 ```

+If connecting to server with password instead of ssh keys, use option `--ask-become-pass`

 Provisioning takes a while for the first time so go grab a coffee.
 If there were no problems, you should have readily provisioned machine and you can deploy your Laravel application to the /var/www/`virtualhosts.name` folder.

 ### Running custom playbooks